Reliance on landfill in the UK is decreasing, but is zero waste to landfill and the end of landfill a real prospect in the foreseeable future?

 The lead time for new landfill diversion capacity is long, and new investment will be needed and when this will start is not known.
 That means that the effects of austerity policies, have not so far been seen in the waste figures.
 But, they will start to be seen increasingly from now on, in a stagnating figure for waste sent to landfill.

-While writing this article the author was unable to find any UK government data with any predictions of how low the annual tonnage of waste disposed to landfill will be in 2023, but the author would hazard a guess that a significant tonnage will still be being sent to landfill in 2023.
+While writing this article the author was unable to find any UK government data with any predictions the end of landfill in the UK.
+No assessment of how low the annual tonnage of waste disposed to landfill will be in 2023, but the author would hazard a guess that a significant tonnage will still be being sent to landfill in 2023.

 The UK Government/ EA estimated back in 2008 that, given the reduced demand for landfill and a small increase in capacity, there was an average of seven years’ tipping space for England and Wales.
 (CIWM Members Journal article, May 2008 Edition, page 16).